finrodchen/wordpecker-app/README.md

 A personalized language-learning app that brings the magic of Duolingo-style lessons to your own curated vocabulary lists and contexts.

+## 📱 Looking for Mobile App Testers!
+We’ve started developing the mobile version of our web project 🚀 Right now, we’re in the beta testing phase and looking for testers to try the app and share their feedback.

+If you’d like to become a tester:
+📩 Send an email to [info@wordpeckerapp.com] with the subject "Tester Application".

+In your email, please include:

+Your name / username

+A short note about yourself

+Your feedback will help us make the app even better 💡 Thank you for your support! ❤️

 ## 📋 Table of Contents

 - [🚀 Quick Start](#-quick-start)